 Updated COVID-19 Campus Safety Policy

-Many residence hall kitchens, study spaces and lounges are now open for student use.
-Students in residence halls can use these spaces after they have been opened by Facilities Management and Residential Life.
-Mask-wearing and social distancing protocols should be followed as outlined above, based on vaccination status.
+Residence hall kitchens, study spaces and lounges are now open for student use.
+Mask-wearing and social distancing protocols should be followed as outlined above.

 Expanded Use of Conference Rooms

-In administrative and academic buildings, in-person meetings and use of conference rooms is now allowed for meetings of 19 or fewer people.
+In administrative and academic buildings, in-person meetings and use of conference rooms and other spaces is now allowed with no limits on size (other than fire code and other non-pandemic related restrictions), and no limitations on types of visitors and guests, whether or not they are members of the campus community.
 The use of kitchen and break spaces continues to be allowed in administrative and academic buildings.
-In all cases, mask-wearing and social distancing protocols should be followed as outlined above, based on vaccination status.
+In all cases, mask-wearing and social distancing protocols should be followed as outlined above.

 Increased Individual Movement

-Restrictions regarding where community members are allowed to be on campus are eliminated: Researchers can visit other research locations; on-campus students can visit students in residence halls other than their own; off-campus students can visit student residence halls, etc. Please note that given the continued reduced density on campus, academic and administrative buildings will generally remain card accessible only to authorized occupants, and on-campus visitors from other buildings will need to be admitted by building occupants.
+Restrictions regarding where community members are allowed to be on campus are eliminated: Researchers can visit other research locations; on-campus students can visit students in residence halls other than their own (in compliance with any limits on gathering sizes that are in effect); off-campus students can visit student residence halls (also in compliance with any limits on gathering sizes that are in effect), etc.

 Easing of Travel Restrictions